Saltasassi

 The Saltasassi is an Italian breed of upland sheep, reared for meat.
 It originates in the provinces of Verbano Cusio Ossola and Novara in the northern part of Piemonte, in north-west Italy.
-It is one of the forty-two autochthonous local sheep breeds of limited distribution for which a herdbook is kept by the Associazione Nazionale della Pastorizia, the Italian national association of sheep-breeders.
+It is one of the forty-two autochthonous local sheep breeds of limited distribution for which a herd-book is kept by the Associazione Nazionale della Pastorizia, the Italian national association of sheep-breeders.